 The Enzo Ferrari Museum in Modena, housed in the painstakingly renovated workshop where Enzo’s father used to work: a history within the history that enables visitors to understand why Ferraris are such unique cars.

 The private museum of the Panini family that hosts one of the widest collections of Maserati and the Pagani Museum where is possible to admire amazing sport cars which are the dream of everybody

-The incredible Lamborghini Museum.
+The incredible Lamborghini Factory and Museum.
 A very eccentric Ferruccio Lamborghini was known for having a simple yet effective method to immediately realize the impact of his cars.
 While driving, he paid careful attention to people on the road side.
 If they did not turn around in astonishment, the car’s style was simply not attractive enough.
 Lamborghini’s cars were conceived to thrill not only the drivers, but also the people that saw them.

 Yes today is a truly full immersion into the Italian beauty and genius!

 HIGHLIGHTS: Enzo Ferrari Museum, Panini Private Collection, Pagani Museum, Lambroghini Museum.

 Day 6 – Modena – Riccione (317 km / 197 miles)